AiDSl/my_quartus_library/README.md

 Q&A:
 - "How to use?"
         #A:put all of it into your project folder,and have fun.

+  "I can't see any of module"
+        #please include "empty.bsf" in your project folder

   "This Fxxking tHiNG hAS bUG"
         #issue it,or fix it and request a pull.